El Alma al Aire: Background and recording

-Spanish musician Vicente Amigo, who worked with Sanz on Más (1997), collaborated with the artist once more on the Spanish guitar.

 In 1997, Alejandro Sanz released his fifth studio album, Más.
 It sold over six million copies internationally and became the best-selling record of all-time in Spain.
-To promote Más, he embarked on a tour of the United States, Latin America, and Spain in 1998.
 In 1999, Sanz announced he was taking a hiatus from the music scene for a year to focus on his private life.
 On 7 January 2000, Spanish newspaper ABC reported that Sanz was set to record a new album that would be released sometime in the year.
 Four months later, Sanz moved to Miami and began working on his next project.
-Recording took place at the Hit Factory in Miami, Florida, while Emanuele Ruffinengo handled the album's production; he had produced Sanz's previous two studio albums.
+Recording took place at the Hit Factory in Miami, with Emanuele Ruffinengo in charge of the album's production; he had produced Sanz's previous two studio albums.

 On 7 July 2000, Sanz announced the album's title, El Alma al Aire, and revealed that it would feature ten original songs.
-Around the making of the album, Sanz explained, "whenever I make an album I am very afraid, but in this case I felt very comfortable.
+About the making of the album, he explained, "whenever I make an album I am very afraid, but in this case I felt very comfortable.
 I reconciled myself a little with my defects and found a path that makes me feel very safe".
-In addition, he stated that he changed both his composing manner and his favorite accompaining musicians.

-Several studios were set up for each set of musicians such as brass, strings, percussion, and background vocals.
-Several musicians involved in the recording had worked with Sanz on Más, including Vicente Amigo (Spanish guitar), Alfredo Paixao (bass), Lulo Perez (brass), Ludovico Vagnone (guitar), and Luca Jurman (background vocals), while José Miguel Carmona of Ketama fame collaborated on the record as well.
+Separate studios were arranged for different sections, including brass, strings, percussion, and background vocals.
+Several musicians involved in the recording had worked with Sanz on Más, including Vicente Amigo (Spanish guitar), Alfredo Paixao (bass), Lulo Perez (brass), Ludovico Vagnone (guitar), and Luca Jurman (background vocals), while José Miguel Carmona from the band Ketama collaborated on the record as well.
 Recording and post-production for the album took a total of eight months.